Ruta Kirstein, N.P.

 - Pelvic pain or lower back pain

-Talk to your health care team as soon as possible if you have worrisome symptoms.
+Talk to your primary care provider as soon as possible if you have worrisome symptoms.

 - Multiple sexual partners